pnp/pnpjs/docs/sp/column-defaults.md

 When setting the defaults for a folder you need to include the field's internal name and the value.

+>_Note: Be very careful when setting the path as the site collection url is case sensitive_

 ```TypeScript
 import { sp } from "@pnp/sp";
 import "@pnp/sp/webs";